frephs/IS24-AM21/documentation_wip/network_protocol.md

             Client ->> Server : GetAvailableTokenColorsMessage
             Server -->> Client : AvailableTokenColorsMessage
             else Token color is accepted
-                loop for each client in the lobby Server --) Client in the lobby:  PlayerTokenColorSetMessage end
+                Server --) Client : ConfirmMessage
         end
     end

+    loop for each client in the lobby
+        Server --) Client in the lobby view:  PlayerTokenColorSetMessage end